eliot-geek/SQL-Query-Language/README.md

 SELECT DISTINCT duration FROM courses;
 ```

+## **UNION Query**
-## **UNION Query**: is used to combine the result sets of two or more SELECT statements.
+### UNION is used to combine the result sets of two or more SELECT statements.
 It is used to merge the rows from different tables or queries into a single result set.
 > - It's important to note that `UNION` eliminates duplicate rows from the final result set.
 If you want to include duplicate rows, you can use the `UNION ALL` operator instead.
 > - `UNION ALL` includes all rows, even if they are duplicates.
 > - The basic syntax for a `UNION` operation looks like this: